0xNazgul/audits/README.md

 # Audits
 Public collection of blockchain security audits conducted by me and with a team.

+I'm available for hire specifically a security research position.
+I can be reached on twitter [@0xNazgul](https://twitter.com/0xNazgul).

 ## Engagements
 | Project | Date | Company With | Report |
 | --- | --- | --- | --- |